Lavani: History and genres

 Traditionally, this genre of folk dance deals with different and varied subject matters such as society, religion and politics.
 The songs in 'Lavani' are mostly emotional in sentiment and the dialogues tend to be pungent in socio-political satire.
 Originally, it was used as a form of entertainment and morale booster to the tired soldiers.
 Lavani Songs, which are sung along with dance, are usually naughty and erotic in nature.
 It is believed their origin is in the Prakrit Gathas collected by Hala.
 The Nirguni Lavani (philosophical) and the Shringari Lavani (sensual) are the two types.
-The devotional music of the Nirguni cult is popular all over Malwa.
+The devotional music of the Nirguni sect is popular all over Malwa.

 Lavani developed into two distinct performances, namely Phadachi Lavani and Baithakichi Lavani.
 The Lavani sung and enacted in a public performance before a large audience in a theatrical atmosphere is called Phadachi Lavani and all the Tamasha Troupe (phad) in Maharashtra present it as one of its main sections.
-Lavani poet Bashir Momin Kavathekar had written Lavani's extensively for Tamasha Troups of Maharshtra during the late twentieth century.
+Lavani poet Bashir Momin Kavathekar had written Lavani's extensively for Tamasha Troups of Maharashtra during the late twentieth century.
 When the Lavani is sung in a closed chamber for a private and select audience by a girl sitting before the audience, it came to be known as Baithakichi Lavani.
 It is a kind of Mujra strictly performed for men and away from the village with no access for ladies or families to watch.
 The songs were written in sexually explicit double meaning.

-Dress-up
+Clothing

-The ladies who perform lavani wear a long sari of length around 9 yards.
-They form a bun (juda in Hindi or ambada in marathi) with their hair.
-They wear heavy jewellery that includes thushi (necklace), bormaal, pohehaar, zumka (earrings), Ghungru, kamarpatta (a belt at the waist), bangles, sindoor etc. They usually put a large bindi of dark red color on their forehead.
-The sari they wear is called nauvari.
-The sari is wrapped and is more comfortable compared to other sari types.
+The ladies who perform lavani wear a long sari called a nauvari, measuring around 9 yards in length.
+The sari is draped in a pant-like structure, as is typically associated with Maratha culture.
+The dancers form a bun (juda in Hindi or ambada in Marathi) in their hair.
+They wear heavy ornaments that include necklaces (such as the thushi, bormaal, and pohehaar) earrings (zumka), anklets (ghungru), a belt at the waist (kamarpatta), bangles, sindoor, etc. They usually wear a large bindi of dark red color on their forehead.